ssmiller25/r15cookieblog/content/post/2020-01-10-androidgitopswriting.md

 Android perspective:

-  * Google Docs:  Initial content is created in a Google doc to take advantage of the interface, as well as spell and grammar check, auto-save to the cloud, etc, etc.    The problem is a clean export to markdown, which I've not found a good system for convertion, besides just copy/paste into a text editor
+  * Google Docs:  Initial content is created in a Google doc to take advantage of the interface, as well as spell and grammar check, auto-save to the cloud, collaboration, etc.
+  * Export the Google Doc to Markdown
+    * On a pure phone, copy/paste from Drive to a new textfile.
+    * On a desktop, try using [this plugin](https://gsuite.google.com/marketplace/app/docs_to_markdown/700168918607).
+The source for the plugin is also [available here](https://github.com/evbacher/gdocs2md)
   * For the actual GitOps Android workflow a combo of Pocket Git, Droid Edit, and ConnectBot.
     * Use ConnectBot to generate a new key pair.
 You'll need to copy the private and public key, and use Droid Edit to save those into files.
 Create a directory called "ssh" Droid Edit can create a `stevephone` and `stevephone.pub` file
     * Send public key to yourself in email, or google drive document (remember, it's public!)
     * On Github and/or Gitlab, add new key keys
     * Use PocketGit to clone down the repo.
 Stay with the defaults to store the repos under /Git
   * For editing, use PocketRepo to create and/or open existing files with DroidEdit
   * Use PocketRepo for branch creation, commits, pushes, and other repo utilities.
   * Use the web interface for Github and Gitlab to manage PR creation and merges.
 At least with Gitlab, the web interface seemed fairly usable.

 This process assumes you have a build pipeline and site already setup.
 Although it seems potentially possible to start from